avently/evraon-website/terms.md

 “Evraon Services” - the App and the Website providing Data, as defined below.

+“Evraon Account” - an account registered in Evraon Services

 "Data" - information about subscription to paid services for the User from Evraon.

 “App” - mobile and desktop application "Evraon".
 In the Agreement the “App” refers to the App and Updates, unless otherwise expressly mentioned in the License Agreement or Terms of Use.